 Instead of just mentioning that a player is out of position on a cross, video shows them where they are versus where they need to be.
 A post player can actually see how his positioning and effort gives him an advantage on the block.

 Most importantly, effective highlight videos catch the eye of recruiters.
-College coaches are very busy and don’t have time to watch full games of every player.
-But if an athlete can flash their skills quickly and effectively in a highlight video, they will get coaches’ attention.
+College coaches are too busy to watch full games of every prospect.
+But if an athlete can flash their skills quickly and effectively in a highlight video, they'll get coaches’ attention.

 “I want to do this to get these kids into college and get their college paid for,” Cedric Dashiell, a coach for the Basketball Factory (Calif.), said.
 “The only way schools are ever going to know about you is your film, period.
 I talk to the parents about how important it is, that if we’re not doing this, their kid may not have a shot to play.
 We have to get that film to the coaches all over the country.
 Because the parents know that, they’ll make whatever sacrifices to get that film.”